Via Bruxellensis, The Brussels Way

 - Medieval Weapon Finds Modern Appeal – by the New York Times

-- Back to the source, a great documentary covering most of the aspects of HEMA
+- Back to the source, excellent documentary covering the key aspects of HEMA

 The SBSN is part of the International Federation for HEMA IFHEMA.

-Our club also has a partnership with the Belgian fencing federation (French side) Fédération Francophone des Cercles d’Escrime de Belgique (FFCEB).
+Our club is also member of the Belgian fencing federation (French side) Fédération Francophone des Cercles d’Escrime de Belgique (FFCEB).

-That opens up the gates to the trainings from the ADEPS for the good quality of our trainers.
+That opens up the gates to the trainings from that federations as well as from the ADEPS for the good quality of our trainers.

 Official Equipment Partner

 To provide to our members an easier access to a wide variety of equipments for the practice of our many HEMA, Via Bruxellensis has picked Black Armoury as their official equipment partner.
-You can find there a large array of protective equipment, weapon simulators and other accessories to ease the good unfolding of our practice (for more details, see in the Gear section).
+You can find there a large array of protective equipment, weapon simulators and other accessories to ease the good unfolding of our practice (for more details, see the Gear chapter in the relevant page).

 In the domain of HEMA, there is no instructor per se (strictly speaking).
 By definition, the only true owners of the martial knowledge are deceased a long time ago, so people nowadays are just a bunch of persons trying to rebuild and reenact the gesture as it could have been performed back then, and we do so using the historical evidences found.

-Nevertheless, some more experiences members share the elements they already had the opportunity to practice to the newcomers not confident enough to work on the sources by themselves.
+Nevertheless, some more experienced members share the elements they already had the opportunity to practice to the newcomers not confident enough to work on the sources by themselves.

 Former founding member of the late Brussels club Académie Talhoffer and now founder of Via Bruxellensis.